If your child has epilepsy, your to-do list is different from that of a parent of a child that doesn't have it.

 Children and Epilepsy Medicine

-If your child is taking drugs for his epilepsy, work with his doctor to make sure he's taking them correctly.
+If your child is taking drugs for their epilepsy, work with their doctor to make sure they're taking them correctly.
 You'll need to:

-- Know the schedule for the medications (how many times a day to take them, whether he should take them with food, etc.).
+- Know the schedule for the medications (how many times a day to take them, whether they should take them with food, etc.).

 - Learn what to do if your child forgets to take a dose.